-To pre-treat your shirt, you initially start by utilizing a heat press joined with a heat-resistant sheet to make the surface smooth and flat.
+To pre-treat your shirt, you start by utilizing a heat press joined with a heat-resistant sheet to make the surface smooth and flat.
 Next, you can pretreat your t-shirts in an all-around ventilated zone, ideally outside or in a decorated room with adequate space.
 Make sure your pretreatment solution is correctly diluted before utilization.

-You may apply the pre-treatment utilizing a paint roller and a handheld sprayer, or a pre-treatment machine.
+You may apply the pre-treatment utilizing a paint roller and a handheld sprayer or a pre-treatment machine.
 The nature of the laydown will affect the quality of the print.
 A pre-treatment machine is the most consistent strategy to get your work done.

-01. Prevent Fading Of Ink Colors
+01. Prevent Fading Of Ink Colors:

 Pre-treatment of shirts forms an important constituent of the DTG printing process as it acts as a primer to the ink being used.
-Without it, your colors may absorb excessively and fade into boring shades.
+Without it, your colors may absorb excessively and fade into dull shades.
 When you don’t utilize pretreatment on your shirts before printing, your shirts will look dull.

-02. Get a Premium Look
+02. Get a Premium Look:

-03. Printing White Ink on Dark T-shirt
+03. Printing White Ink on Dark T-shirt:

-Using the Right Pre-treatment for Your Tshirts
+Using the Right Pre-treatment for Your Tshirts:

 There is a fundamental rule to remember: If you are printing any white ink, you need to utilize dark pre-treatment regardless of the shirt color.
-Let’s have an overview of what, when and why of light and dark treatment.
+Let’s have an overview of what, when, and why of light and dark treatment.

 Any machine can do this.
-However, the print quality, color, and detail are night and day when compared with a pre-treated clothing line.
+However, the print quality, color, and detail are night and day compared with a pre-treated clothing line.

 When and why would you utilize light pre-treatment?